Slider Image 1 Content

 3. Use a cleaning service, like Cleanify

-So, we finally have reached a point where my husband and I realize that it’s smart to have someone come in for a reasonable, budget-able price to do the things we don’t have the time for, cause stress, start fights or cut hours off our sleep so that we can focus our time and energy elsewhere.
+So, we finally have reached a point where my husband and I realize that it’s smart to have someone come in for a reasonable, budget-able price to do the things we don’t have the time for, cause stress, start fights, or cut hours off our sleep so that we can focus our time and energy elsewhere.
 I would highly recommend Cleanify.
-It’s a very simple layout that focuses on your location, price range, shows you others’ ratings and gives you the option to specify what you want.
-Whether it’s one hour, four hours, a deep clean or just a tidy up, Cleanify is a great way to find several options in your area.
+It’s a very simple layout that focuses on your location, and the price range shows you others’ ratings and gives you the option to specify what you want.
+Whether it’s one hour, four hours, a deep clean, or just a tidy-up, Cleanify is a great way to find several options in your area.

 What are your tips for staying tidy and sane?